PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         A symlink to the root file system archive can be found in the build environment at `/path/to/artifacts/machine/<MACHINE>/images/mbl-console-image-test/images/mbl-console-image-test-<MACHINE>.tar.xz`

         Where:

-        * `/path/to/artifacts` is the output directory specified for all build artifacts.
-See the [build tutorial]() for more information.
+        * `/path/to/artifacts` is the output directory specified for all build artefacts.
+See the [build tutorial](../getting-started/building-an-mbl-image.html) for more information.
         * `<MACHINE>` is the value that was given to the build script for the `--machine` option.
-See the [build tutorial]() to determine which value is suitable for the device in use.
+See the [build tutorial](../getting-started/building-an-mbl-image.html) to determine which value is suitable for the device in use.

         <span class="notes">**Note:** The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>